-Wells Fargo Stable Return Fund G is a common collective trust, and includes fully benefit-responsive investment contracts.
-The fair value of the common collective trust is adjusted to contract value, in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 946, Financial Services-Investment Companies ("ASC 946"), and ASC 962, Plan Accounting-Defined Contribution Pension Plans ("ASC 962").
+Wells Fargo Stable Return Fund N is a common collective trust fund that is fully invested in Wells Fargo Stable Return Fund G, which is fully invested in contracts deemed to be fully benefit-responsive.
+The fair value of the common collective trust is adjusted to contract value, in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 946, Financial Services-Investment Companies, and ASC 962, Plan Accounting-Defined Contribution Pension Plans.

 As required under ASC 946, investments in the accompanying statements of net assets available for benefits include fully benefit-responsive investment contracts recognized at fair value.
 ASC 962 requires fully benefit-responsive investment contracts to be reported at fair value in the Plan's statements of net assets available for benefits, with a corresponding adjustment to reflect these investments at contract value.
 Contract value is the relevant measurement attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The contract value represents contributions plus earnings, less participant withdrawals and administrative expenses.
+The common collective trust fund is valued based on the net asset value as determined by using estimated fair value of the underlying assets held in the fund.
+Net asset value is used as a practical expedient for fair value.